Ellen Murphy's McAloon Grandaunts and -uncles

 c.
 1833 - 1913

-Thomas married Mary Caddan on 11th May 1870 in Roslea.
+Thomas McAloon Headstone xploder overlay Thomas married Mary Cadden on 11th May 1870 in Roslea.
 He died on 13th February 1909, based on headstone details.
 Thomas moved to Eshnadarragh townland and took over the lease of land from a Mary McAloon in 1887, probably indicating a family link, but this has not been verified.
 Their son Michael was born 18th May 1871.
 He married Mary Lawler (Lalor) from Carnmore in 1909, a first cousin of Ellen.
 Shown is his headstone in Roslea.